hyphanet/website/content/pages/download.md

 **Note**: On some systems (including FreeBSD and OpenBSD) the wrapper does not work, unless you install additional software packages and configure it.
-You can start Freenet manually there, but you then don’t have auto-updates.
+You can start Hyphanet manually there, but you then don’t have auto-updates.
 After installation you find the relevant classpath arguments in wrapper.conf.
 Then call java directly with a command like `java -Xmx1500m -Xss512k -Dnetworkaddress.cache.ttl=0 -Dnetworkaddress.cache.negative.ttl=0 --add-opens=java.base/java.lang=ALL-UNNAMED --add-opens=java.base/java.util=ALL-UNNAMED --add-opens=java.base/java.io=ALL-UNNAMED  -cp bcprov-jdk15on-1.59.jar:freenet-ext.jar:freenet.jar:jna-4.5.2.jar:jna-platform-4.5.2.jar:pebble-3.1.5.jar:unbescape-1.1.6.RELEASE.jar:slf4j-api-1.7.25.jar freenet.node.NodeStarter`